ToF-ERDA

 What is ToF-ERDA used for?

-Time-of-flight-elastic recoil detection analysis (ToF-ERDA), also known as elastic recoil detection (ERD), elastic recoil scattering (ERS), and forward recoil spectrometry (FRS), is an ion beam analysis (IBA) technique that is used to detect elemental concentrations and compositions in thin layer materials.
+Time-of-flight-elastic recoil detection analysis (ToF-ERDA), also known as elastic recoil detection (ERD), elastic recoil scattering (ERS), and forward recoil spectrometry (FRS), is an ion beam analysis (IBA) technique that is used to determine the elemental concentrations in thin layer materials.

 How does Tof-ERDA work?

-ToF-ERDA uses a heavy ion beam (such as Cl, I, Au) with energies of up to 100 MeV.
+ToF-ERDA uses a heavy ion beam (such as Cl, I, Au) with energies typically ranging from 20 to 40 MeV.
 The energetic ion beam is directed at the sample at a known angle.
 The beam ionizes the sample atoms and the ions from the sample surface layers recoil in a forward direction.
 Recoiled ions are then detected.

-In ToF- ERDA, the energy and time of flight of the recoil ion are measured simultaneously.
+In ToF- ERDA, the recoil ion's energy and time of flight are measured simultaneously (Figure 2).
 Recoiled ions are typically detected with two timing detectors and an energy detector.
 Filters are used to separate electrons from recoil ions.
 Time-of-flight is measured with the timing detectors over a fixed distance.
 The energy detector distinguishes the different masses of the ions.
 Conversion of time/energy spectra is used to create a depth profile by using the known relationship of energy loss by a unit of length of the ions in the sample.

 Need an analysis?

 Measurlabs offers high-quality ToF-ERDA measurements, as well as other thin film and semiconductor analyses.
-Available techniques include GD-OES, RBS, VPD-ICP-MS, and others.
+Available techniques include SIMS, RBS, XPS, and others.
 You can request a quote using the form at the bottom of the page - we will then get back to you within one business day.

 Suitable sample matrices